joshSawYou/CIS255_Vehicle/doc/ReadMe.md

 Vehicle Class:

 The Vehicle class serves as the ROOT class or parent class for the other classes in the diagram.
-It represents a generic vehicle with common attributes - doorCount, engineType, and color.
+It represents a generic vehicle with common attributes - doorCount, engineType, color, and year.
-Vehicles next child classes are the classes Make and Type.
-First, I will describe the Type Class.
+Vehicles next child classes is the class Type.

 Type Class: